Lynk - UX Case Study

 Target Audience Mood Board

-We asked university students and working professionals from our target audience to share their thoughts and feelings about social isolation on an online mood board.
-It reflects their experiences and captures the essence of their emotional landscape, highlighting their struggles and aspirations.
+We asked university students and working professionals from our target audience to share their thoughts and feelings about social isolation on an online mood board reflecting their experiences and highlighting their struggles during COVID-19.

 Summarized Insights